Becoming a homestay host

 The benefits of homestay are not just for students.
 You will form friendships with people from all over the world.
 By sharing stories the whole family will learn about another culture first-hand.

-Our hosts receive $616 for a full fortnight's stay from 1 January 2018.
+Our hosts receive $616 for a full fortnight's stay.
 If your student stays for less than a week, you will be paid pro rata at the rate of $44 per night.
 Hosts are paid by direct deposit into their nominated bank account on a fortnightly payment schedule.